Hernán Pérez de Quesada: Early life

-Hernán Pérez de Quesada was born around the year 1512 in the Andalusian city of Granada as second son of Gonzalo Jiménez and Isabel Jiménez de Quesada.
+Hernán Pérez de Quesada was born around the year 1512 in the Andalusian city of Granada.
 His family was Catholic, but descended from marranos (Sephardi Jews).
 His elder brother was conquistador Gonzalo Jiménez and he had four other siblings; brother Melchor, Francisco, who also was conquistador in Peru, and sisters Magdalena de Quesada and Andrea Ximénez de Quesada.
-Hernán also had a half-sister; Isabel de Quesada.
 In 1535, arriving early 1536, the brothers Gonzalo, Francisco and Hernán sailed from Spain to Santa Marta, one of the first cities founded in modern-day Colombia, by Rodrigo de Bastidas in 1525.

 Conquest in Colombia

-1536 - the harsh route towards Muisca territory
+1536: the harsh route towards Muisca territory

 The first indigenous group that was submitted to the Spanish Crown were the Tairona, who inhabit the area around Santa Marta, presently living on the slopes of the Sierra Nevada de Santa Marta and in Tayrona Park.
 On April 6, 1536, triggered by the stories of the mythical "City of Gold" El Dorado, Gonzalo Jiménez de Quesada organised two groups of conquistadors towards the inner highlands of the Colombian Andes, as first European explorers.
 The army with the brothers De Quesada and more than 700 soldiers and 80 horses went over land and another, of more than 200 men, embarked in boats and ascended the Magdalena River from Ciénaga, in search of its origin.
-The list of the soldiers that eventually made it to Funza has been compiled by Juan Florez de Ocáriz (1612-1692).
+The list of the soldiers that eventually made it to Funza has been compiled by Juan Florez de Ocáriz (1612–1692).
 The land army was led by Gonzalo with Hernán second in command.
 The first indigenous group conquered, were the Chimila people.
 Continuing south, the troops had to cross inhospitable terrains full of creeks and part of their supplies and equipment was lost when crossing the Ariguaní River.